British Actress Mya-Lecia Naylor's Cause of Death Revealed

 British actress Mya-Lecia Naylor's cause of death has been revealed, nearly five months after the 16-year-old passed away.

-According to several outlets, the coroner reports that the rising star died by hanging at her home.
-Her passing, however, has been cited as a misadventure with assistant coroner Toby Watkin concluding she "did not intent to end her own life."
+According to the coroner's report obtained by E!
+News, the rising star died by hanging at her home.
+Her passing, however, has been declared a "misadventure" with assistant coroner Toby Watkin concluding she "did not intent to end her own life."

 On April 7, emergency services were called to her family's South London home at 10 a.m. local time following a report of a teenage girl in cardiac arrest.
 Ninety minutes later, Mya-Lecia was pronounced dead at the nearby Croydon University Hospital.